isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 2. The requestor's role and organization name are listed in the upper right-hand corner.
 If any profile details need to be edited, click the "Edit Public Profile" tab.
 3. The menu at the top of the screen indicates the listing status, the platform, the last modified date, and the APP ID.

-The listig details for the app are ready to be added now.
+The listing details for the app are ready to be added now.

 ### Listing Details

 Submit the app builder new listing metadata in multiple tabs: General, Icons, Media, Products, Tags, and Services.
 All mandatory fields are marked with an asterisk.

-The General tab has Application name, a short description (subtitle), a long description, and support email.
+The General tab has the application name, a short description (subtitle), a long description, and support email.
 Be sure to save a draft if you navigate away from the page.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_4General_Tab.png)

-The icons tab requires three different icon sizes for each integration as well as a Featured image for featuring an integration.
+The Icons tab requires three different icon sizes for each integration as well as a Featured image for featuring an integration.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_5Icons.png)

-You can use 4-10 screenshots to describe the integration.
-Up to 10 documents (such as white papers) can be uploaded.
+To describe the integration, four to ten screenshots can be used.
+Up to ten documents (such as white papers) can be uploaded.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_6Screenshots.png)